bartaxyz/xyz-ui/docs/introduction/GettingStarted.md

 Vue provides several different ways to install and use the framework in an application.
 The above technique for integrating a Stencil custom element library has been tested on a Vue application that was created using the vue-cli with ES2015 and WebPack as primary options.
 A similar technique should work if the application was generated using other options.

-This examples and text was taken from [Stencil Docs - Vue](https://stenciljs.com/docs/vue) and slightly edited to fit XYZ UI context.
+Examples and text were taken from [Stencil Docs - Vue](https://stenciljs.com/docs/vue) and slightly edited to fit XYZ UI context.

 ## React